 However, travelers with TEFL teaching certifications have a major advantage over other candidates!

-Taking a TEFL certification course will train you to become a more prepared teacher abroad and provide access to teaching opportunities around the world.
+TEFL (Teaching English as a Foreign Language) certification is an internationally-recognized credential designed to train teachers to confidently teach English to non-native speakers, become a more prepared teacher abroad, and provide access to teaching opportunities around the world.

 Why get TEFL certified?